Get

 Size: Small to medium

-Thanks to their small size and a burning desire to be held and hugged, you’ll often find Dachshunds cradled like a baby in their pet parents’ arms!
-Known affectionately as the “wiener dog,” the Dachshund has a fierce and deadly history as a badger hunter in Germany.
+Thanks to their small size and a burning desire to be held and hugged, you’ll often find Dachshunds cradled like babies in their pet parents’ arms!
+Known affectionately as a “wiener dog,” the Dachshund has a fierce and deadly history as a badger hunter in Germany.

 The average Dachshund today would much rather cuddle with you in bed than chase a badger down its hole.
 They’re sweet dogs that will spend as much time with you as possible, preferably in your arms or lap.